EMSL-Computing/Pore2Chip/paper/paper.md

 # Summary

 The `Pore2Chip` Python package is designed to create 2D micromodels using extracted data from 3D X-ray computed tomography (XCT) images.
-This package helps analyze soil structure and function, allowing for the investigation of environmentally significant biogeochemical processes that impact soil organic matter (SOM) decomposition and loss, oxygen concentrations, and nutrient availability in disturbed or managed soils.
+This package helps analyze soil structure and function, allowing for the investigation of hydro-biogeochemical processes that impact mineral extraction and reactivity, oxygen concentrations, and nutrient availability in disturbed or managed soils.
 Key metrics encompass pore size distributions, pore throat size distributions, and connectivity (pore coordination numbers).
 The final output is a 2D scalable SVG design representing a core or aggregate.
 Designs can be fabricated with methods such as laser etching, 3D printing, and photolithography.

 # Statement of need

 The resilience of agricultural and natural landscapes is intrinsically connected to soil structure.
-Land management (e.g., tillage, grazing, and fire) and associated impacts (e.g., compaction and pore-clogging) along with climate disturbances (e.g., freeze-thaw, flooding, and sea level rise) can transform soil microstructure [@Stoof2016; @Liu2018; @Feng2020; @deOliveira2022; @Rooney2022].
-These changes in the soil microstructure determine the flow of water, solutes, and gasses as well as SOM retention, transport, and distribution [@hamamoto2010excluded; @bailey2017differences; @Waring2020].
+Land management (e.g., tillage, grazing, and fire) and associated impacts (e.g., compaction, pore-clogging) can transform soil microstructure [@Stoof2016; @Liu2018; @Feng2020; @deOliveira2022; @Rooney2022].
+These changes in the soil microstructure determine the flow of water, solutes, and gasses as well as mineral retention, transport, and distribution [@hamamoto2010excluded; @bailey2017differences; @Waring2020].
 Simplified, homogeneous pore networks provide innovative demonstrations of how water, solutes, and microbes interact [@Bhattacharjee2022] but need more accurate representations of soil properties.
 Creating realistic heterogeneous habitats is time-consuming and does not include pore network characteristics, such as pore connectivity.
-Incorporating pore dynamics into soil models such as SOM degradation enables dynamic predictions for soil responses under changing pore networks [@davidson2012d; @moyano2018diffusion].
+Incorporating pore dynamics into soil models such as chemical species degradation enables dynamic predictions for soil responses under changing pore networks [@davidson2012d; @moyano2018diffusion].

-The need for software that can generate various micromodel designs that researchers can test and validate with minimal computational cost [@Dentz2023; @Oostrom2014] is increasing. `Pore2Chip` allows this functionality by providing the intended users, such as earth scientists and lab-on-chip instrument specialists, with easy-to-use research software for lab-on-chip designs.
+The need for software that can generate various micromodel designs that researchers can test and validate with minimal computational cost [@Dentz2023; @Oostrom2014] is increasing.
+`Pore2Chip` allows this functionality by providing the intended users, such as earth scientists and lab-on-chip instrument specialists, with easy-to-use research software for lab-on-chip designs.
 Specifically, the Pore2Chip-based information analysis of XCT images allows researchers to fill this experimental design gap by enabling the ability to build a representative quasi-2D pore network along with first-order, fast, and reasonably accurate flow models that can be linked with experiments.
 These flow models are built using recent advances in physics-informed neural networks [@New2024], laying the foundation to accelerate numerical simulations and improve the fidelity of predictions in microscale environments.
 Moreover, `Pore2Chip` allows one to assess the impact of various system parameters, such as pore structures, fluid properties, and flow conditions, needed to develop optimal micromodel experiments.
 Such a capability can guide model-experiment-data (ModEx) integration at the microscale, allowing for upscaling microscale processes and predictions of dynamic soil properties and functions (see \autoref{fig:fig1}).

 ## Main features and differences with other tools